Accueil

 What is the best time to install mulch?

-In spring and autumn, when the soil is moist.
+In spring and fall, when the soil is moist.

 Does the color change over time?